stevemunk/azure-docs/articles/azure-maps/map-add-custom-html.md

 ---
 title: Add an HTML Marker to map | Microsoft Azure Maps
 description: Learn how to add HTML markers to maps.
 See how to use the Azure Maps Web SDK to customize markers and add popups and mouse events to a marker.
-author: eriklindeman
+author: dubiety
-ms.author: eriklind
+ms.author: yuchungchen
-ms.date: 07/29/2019
+ms.date: 05/16/2023
 ms.topic: conceptual
 ms.service: azure-maps
-ms.custom: codepen, devx-track-js
+ms.custom: devx-track-js
 ---

 # Add HTML markers to the map